AraujoDeev/register-crud/README.md

 # About the project

-This project is basic so that you can register drivers and their vehicles so that one day it can carry great offers
+This project is basically so that you can register drivers and their vehicles so that one day it can load great deals.

 The project uses the JSON-SERVER